From Tasmania's South to the Red Centre: A cool-climate hiker Walks the Larapinta Trail

-As many of us are down south, our walking styles have become accustomed to cooler climates, the shade of lush rainforests and a fresh ocean breeze make Tasmanian walks truly unique.
+As much of the Tasmanian Walking Company team resides down south, our walking styles have become accustomed to cooler climates, the shade of lush rainforests and a fresh ocean breeze make Tasmanian walks truly unique.
 Further north, an outback setting means we get to see a dramatic change in landscape, and have to walk accordingly.
 From rainforests to red mountain ridges and from beaches to waterholes, everything changes in the red centre.

-Late last year, we thought we would send our Guest Experience Manager, a seasoned cool-climate hiker to let us know how the Larapinta Walk compares to a southern experience.
+So, we thought we would send our Guest Experience Manager Leo, a seasoned cool-climate hiker, to let us know how the Larapinta Walk compares to a southern experience.

 Let’s see what she had to say…